storyteller/Storyteller/documentation/documentation/engine/cells/conversion.md

 * Nullable&lt;T&gt; -- assuming that Storyteller knows how to convert a string to whatever "T" is.
 "NULL" is converted to a null value.
 * Array of T -- again, assuming that Storyteller understands how to convert a string to the type "T", this conversion works by treating the raw text as a comma delimited string of values.
 * ctor(string) -- Any concrete type that has a public constructor function with a single parameter that takes in a string can be converted by calling that constructor function with the raw value.
 Or "NULL" to denote a null value.
-* DateTime's -- more on this below.
+* DateTimes -- more on this below.

 ## By ctor(string)